-Investing in Oil Directly
+Trading and Investing in Oil Directly

 The type of investors that typically invest directly in oil is those who are willing to take on the added risk associated with futures, options, and speculation.
 Oil and other commodities can also be used for diversification and hedging strategies.

 Another direct method of gaining exposure to oil is through commodity-based oil exchange-traded funds (ETFs).
-Oil ETFs trade on a stock exchange like stocks and track the performance, fewer fees, of an underlying commodity index, such as a crude oil index.
+Oil ETFs trade on a stock exchange like stocks and track the performance, with fewer fees, of an underlying commodity index, such as a crude oil index.